How Do U.S. Companies Operate in Mexico?

 This represents only the beginning stages of the setup.
 There’s also finding an ideal industrial site, sourcing qualified employees, and legal and environmental items to consider.
 As you can see, there is a lengthy list of moving parts.
 In the end, the company is its own project manager, which isn’t the most time-efficient or cost-effective.
 IVEMSA has a checklist document that walks you through the different items step-by-step that need to be addressed before moving forward with operating in Mexico.

-Do American Companies Receive Special Benefits When They Open Operations in Mexico?
+Do Foreign Companies Receive Special Benefits When They Open Operations in Mexico?

 One of the core benefits of manufacturing in Mexico is a lower production cost.
 It’s an optimal alternative to operating in China, not only because of cost savings but also because of the convenience of location.